-And as mentioned, I’d reduce that cooking time — I’m thinking 5 hours max (but as always just test with an instant read thermometer to 165 degrees in the center of the thickest portion).
+And as mentioned, I’d reduce that cooking time — I’m thinking 5 hours max (but as always test with an instant-read thermometer to 165 degrees in the centre of the thickest portion).

 Can I Cook This Chicken Dish On High For A Shorter Amount Of Time?

 Technically, yes.
-But I recommend cooking it on low for the longer amount of time.
+But I recommend cooking it on low for a longer amount of time.
 This makes the chicken super tender!

 Tips For The Greek Lemon Chicken And Potatoes